ChiCubed/InformaticsNotes/chapter2.md

 }
 ```

-Such arrays should be placed in global scope, outside of any functions, so they are allocated on the *heap* (which is much larger than the stack.):
+Such arrays should be placed in global scope, outside of any functions, so they are allocated on the *heap* (which is much larger than the stack).:

 ```cpp
 int huge[134217728]; // should be fine.